 DEF CON Cancellation: An Open Letter

 The DEF CON staff and I have mutually agreed that the DEF CON conference will be canceled this year and we will not be hosting future conferences.
 DEF CON has been an incredible experience for myself and many others and it is very difficult to make this announcement.
 But, it is time for us to move on to bigger and better things.
-Over twenty years ago, I organized a party for a small group of friends.
+Thirty years ago, I organized a party for a small group of friends.
 That simple get-together spawned what is now the largest and most well known hacker convention.
 Myself, the staff and all the others that have contributed to making DEF CON what is have done a lot of growing, made careers, built businesses, started families.
 We're not teenagers with enough time on our hands to organize parties for our friends, let alone 30,000 of them.

 I'm sure you've noticed that some of our key staff have retired.
 It is very difficult to find replacements.
 The amount of time, frustration, sweat and tears involved makes it a job few will take on.
 I've considered passing the conference to a younger generation, one that has the time and energy to run it.
 But, it is just too large and complex for a green crew.
 I think that it is more fitting that we retire DEF CON now, while it is at its best, than let it collapse under its own weight.